The Coronavirus Crisis (Part 2):

 Bad: Increase in poaching

-However, the same decline in air travel has caused a sharp drop in Africa’s safari tourism revenue.
-This revenue, worth US$39 billion a year, helps sustain wildlife reserves across the continent.
-Without money to support local rangers’ salaries and aeroplane patrols, nature reserves are left vulnerable to poachers.
-They have effectively been given free rein to hunt, encroaching on land that is now devoid of visitors, rangers and safari guides.
-Land that they wouldn’t normally visit.
+However, the same decline in air travel has caused a sharp drop in Africa’s tourism revenue.
+According to the World Travel and Tourism Council, tourism was worth $168 billion to the African continent in 2019.
+Eighty per cent of tourists’ visits are dedicated to wildlife watching, which generates over $29 billion annually.
+This revenue helps sustain wildlife reserves and habitats across the entire continent.
+When international flights were grounded earlier this year, tourism across Africa collapsed, and the fallout from this led to widespread budget cuts, salary reductions and job losses.
+Without money to support local rangers’ salaries and aeroplane patrols, nature reserves became vulnerable to poachers.
+They have effectively been given free rein to hunt, encroaching on land that is now devoid of visitors, rangers and safari guides – land that they wouldn’t normally visit.

 Damaged economies as a result of tourism collapse have also had a huge negative impact on local employment, with people desperate for income pursuing poaching to make a living.
 Even former rangers and guides are being forced to kill animals for bushmeat, just to put food on the table, since it is cheaper than buying it.